natyusha/ShokoRelay.bundle/README.md

   - Subtitle (as OP/ED number + the version if there are multiple)
 - If you want a different OP/ED than the default simply supply the AnimeThemes slug as an argument.
 - For the rare cases where there are multiple anime mapped to the same anidbID on AnimeThemes you can add an offset as an argument to select the next matched entry.
-- When running this on multiple folders at once it is recommended to add the 'batch' argument which disables audio playback and skips folders already containing a Theme.mp3 file.
+- When running this on multiple folders at once it is recommended to add the "batch" argument which disables audio playback and skips folders already containing a Theme.mp3 file.
-    - If BatchOverwrite is set to true in config.py the batch argument will instead overwrite existing Theme.mp3 files
+    - If "BatchOverwrite" is set to true in `config.py` the batch argument will instead overwrite existing Theme.mp3 files

 **Arguments:**
 - `animethemes.py slug offset` OR `animethemes.py batch`
-- slug: must be the first argument and is formatted as 'op', 'ed', 'op2', 'ed2' and so on
+- slug: must be the first argument and is formatted as "op", "ed", "op2", "ed2" and so on
 - offset: a single digit number which must be the second argument if the slug is provided
-- batch: must be the sole argument and is simply entered as 'batch'
+- batch: must be the sole argument and is simply entered as "batch"

 **Examples (using bash / cmd respectively and assuming that the script and ffmpeg can be called directly from path):**
 - Library Batch Processing
   - `for d in "/PathToAnime/"*/; do cd "$d" && animethemes.py batch; done`
   - `for /d %d in ("X:\PathToAnime\*") do cd /d %d && animethemes.py batch`
-- Fix 'Mushoku Tensei II: Isekai Ittara Honki Dasu' Matching to Episode 0 (offset to the next animethemes match)
+- Fix "Mushoku Tensei II: Isekai Ittara Honki Dasu" Matching to Episode 0 (offset to the next animethemes match)
   - `cd "/PathToMushokuTenseiII"; animethemes.py 1`
   - `cd /d "X:\PathToMushokuTenseiII" && animethemes.py 1`
 - Same as above but download the second ending instead of the default OP